 Pro-Ject Debut Carbon (DC) is synchronous belt-driven turntable.
 This means that there is no interaction between the motor and the platter.
 The turntable’s motor is an low noise AC one with decoupling.
 It works great together with the DC power supply and its ultra precision frequency AC generator guaranteeing a consistent speed of the record and no vibration.
-This motor also has a TPE (thermo plastic elastomers) motor suspension as a dampening material.
+This motor also has a TPE (thermo plastic elastomers) motor suspension system as a dampening material.
 So again, bye-bye vibration, and welcome clear sound.

-The quality of sound is impeccable when it comes to this turntable.
+The sound quality is impeccable when it comes to this debut series turntable.
 Pro-ject Debut Carbon (DC) won’t fail to amaze you once you turn it on and put that record on the platter.
 The moment the first sound is produced, you will hear how intense it is.
 As you go with the flow and the records continues spinning, you will also get to hear how crisp the sound is.
 And once the melody starts going up and down and all the music elements start to shape the song, you will be able to hear it all.
 All those tiny details, all those different parts of the song—it will all be crystal clear.

 The vibration-free components of the Pro-Ject Debut Carbon (DC) will not let you down as well.
 You will listen to the tracks that are on your record and nothing more—no background noise, no buzz, but only a rich, clear melody.
-Also, the motor will work accurately and your record’s speed will not increase or decrease while it’s playing.
+Also, the motor will work accurately and your record’s speed change will not increase or decrease while it’s playing.

 Wrapping up our Pro-Ject Debut Carbon Review